Yeong-Yu-Seong/Dynamic-Duo-IP-Y1.2/README.md

 ### Target Users

-Ocean’s Gold is designed for jewelry lovers, fashion enthusiasts, luxury shoppers, and competitive shoppers who seek a premium shopping experience.
+Ocean's Gold is designed for jewelry lovers, fashion enthusiasts, luxury shoppers, and competitive shoppers who seek a premium shopping experience.
 Users want a smooth, high-end interface that reflects the sophistication of the jewelry they are purchasing while also enjoying interactive shopping experiences.

 ### User Stories